CrunchyData/postgres-operator/examples/helm/README.md

 pgo show cluster hippo -n pgo
 ```

 ## NOTE

 As of operator version 4.5.0 when using helm uninstall you will have to manually
-clean up some left over artifacts afer running the unistall
+clean up some left over artifacts after running the uninstall.